-The implementation of the new General Education (GE) program is planned to take place over a three-year period.
+The implementation of the new General Education (GE) program is planned to take place over a multi-year period.
 Please refer to the Implementation & Teachout Plan for a timeline of GE course approvals.

 How to Propose a Course